 Platforms are created to trade Cryptocurrencies and allow people to trade without fees.
 People have made bad investments because they did not understand how to trade the Cryptocurrencies.
 As knowledge is lacking, the “big picture view” is not clear and people think when they trade a coin they made a big gain, and then look it up and figure out that some of the money is missing, puzzled they ask where did it go.

 LONDON (Reuters) – The European Union stands ready to regulate Cryptocurrencies if risks from the sector are not tackled at the global level, the bloc’s financial services chief said on Monday.

 A global investment craze over bitcoin BTC=BTSP and other virtual currencies in the last year has seen wild gyrations in their valuations, making fortunes for some investors while others have lost heavily.

 “This is a global phenomenon and it’s important there is an international follow-up at the global level,” Valdis Dombrovskis told reporters.

-“We do not exclude the possibility to move ahead (by regulating crypto-currencies) at the EU level if we see, for example, risks emerging but no clear international response emerging.”via EU says stands ready to regulate crypto-currencies
+“We do not exclude the possibility to move ahead (by regulating crypto-currencies) at the EU level if we see, for example, risks emerging but no clear international response emerging.”via EU says it stands ready to regulate Cryptocurrencies

-Is there a threat to the overall economy with cryptocurrencies becoming more and more popular.
+Is there a threat to the overall economy with Cryptocurrencies becoming more and more popular.
 Could they pose a substantial risk for investors?
-Could the Cryptocurrency without safeguards be vulnerable to financial crime?
+Could Cryptocurrency without safeguards be vulnerable to financial crime?
 Too many governments they only represent a tiny part of the financial system.

-Markus Ferber, a centre-right member of the European Parliament, said a quick EU regulatory response was needed, rather than waiting years for international rules to trickle through. via EU says stands ready to regulate crypto-currencies
+Markus Ferber, a centre-right member of the European Parliament, said a quick EU regulatory response was needed, rather than waiting years for international rules to trickle through – source: EU says it stands ready to regulate Cryptocurrencies.

 How do they do it?